Why I Replaced All of My Amalgam Fillings, Should You Consider the Removal of Mercury Fillings in Lincoln, NE?

 At Nebraska Family Dentistry, safe removal of mercury fillings by your Lincoln dentist is something we proudly offer.

 Removing mercury fillings is generally a good idea, although it’s not mandatory.
-Not only does removing mercury fillings benefit the aesthetic appearance of your smile, but removing mercury fillings will also help rid your body of possible exposure to the harmful toxins they can put off.
+Not only does removing mercury fillings benefit the aesthetic appearance of your smile, but removing mercury fillings will also help rid your body of possible exposure to the harmful toxins.

 Other Commonly Asked Questions About Metal Fillings: